 - Select "Build" from the left of the scheme editor window, and check that there is nothing listed under Targets (otherwise it may cause problems when you try to run the executable for debugging since you will get build errors).

-- Click OK to close the scheme editor.
+- Click "Close" to close the scheme editor.

-- At this point you can run the application, and it should show you source files when you pause or hit breakpoints, but it doesn't automatically pick up your source tree.
+At this point you can run the application from Xcode, and when you pause or hit breakpoints it should show open the correct source file at the correct line.

 Make sure breakpoints are active (which implies running under the debugger) by opening the Product menu and selecting "Debug / Activate Breakpoints" (also shown by the "Breakpoints" button in the top right section of the main window).
 Then click the "Run" button or select "Run" from the Product menu.